Kruger and Williams-Goss connection changed the course of UNLV basketball

 On the court, Nigel Williams-Goss was being interviewed by CBS after the junior point guard led Gonzaga past South Carolina and into Monday night’s title game against North Carolina at University of Phoenix Stadium.

-Just off it, standing in the front row alone and watching, was Oklahoma head coach Lon Kruger.
+Just off it, standing in the front row alone and watching, was Oklahoma coach Lon Kruger.

 It’s an obvious question for all those who follow and support the Rebels.